INS Drakon

 The INS Drakon was christened in Kiel on 12 November 2024 and was reported on sea trials as of July 2025.
-She is scheduled to be delivered in the course of 2025 and will contain new technical systems.
+She had been scheduled to be delivered in the course of 2025 containing new technical systems.
 In addition to the christening, the start of construction of the future Dakar class was also celebrated with this christening ceremony.
+The submarine departed Germany in August 2026 on her delivery voyage to Israel.